joelparkerhenderson/demo-rust-axum/README.md

 ## What is this?

-This demo is a tutorial that teaches how to build features from the groung up with axum and its ecosystem of tower middleware, hyper HTTP library, tokio asynchronous platform, and Serde data conversions.
+This demo is a tutorial that teaches how to build features from the ground up with axum and its ecosystem of tower middleware, hyper HTTP library, tokio asynchronous platform, and Serde data conversions.